Presents information about deployments in a single view. Contains:

 The Deploy On bulk action will show a modal that guides the user through deploying additional services on the environments that are matched by the current filter.

-After selecting the base blueprint for the new deployments and providing any additional labels, there will be a new child deployment created for each deployment matched by the current filter.
+After selecting the base blueprint for the new deployments, providing a name suffix and additional labels, there will be a new child deployment created for each deployment matched by the current filter.
 Each generated deployment will be labeled with the Environment ID of the environment on which it is deployed as a parent label, and the capabilities of that parent environment can be retrieved using the get-environment-capability intrinsic function.

 The newly created child deployments will be automatically installed.